-Terry Roberts is the vocalist and bass guitarist of the band.
-He's been around for more years than he cares to remember, although in this band, at least until the new drummer came along, he was actually the youngest member!
+Terry Roberts is the vocalist and lead guitarist of the band.
+He's been around bands and music for more years than he cares to remember, although in this band he is actually the youngest member!
 Of course, he wasn't always the lead guitar player, only just having taken over in that guise following the departure of the band's long-time guitarist, Brad in April 2017.

 With well over thirty years of playing behind him, Terry has been in a variety of bands since he was at school in Tottenham, North London in the 1970s and played many venues in and around the capital.

 However, to go into all of that would likely take up a book's worth or writing, so to keep it readable, we'll begin this particular tale of music artistry after Terry moved to Spain in 2002.
 This musical story begins with an almost botched meeting with actor Eddie Webber in Marbella...

 In the summer of 2002 Terry Roberts joined the "Catfish Blues Band", fronted by actor and singer Eddie Webber (of the movie: "Oh Marbella!" fame), guitarist Paul Newman and drummer Stuart Belcher.
 This band gigged in some very nice places including the chic Marbella beach resort of "Silks on the Beach", where they played at the end of filming party for the "Oh Marbella!" team (pictured right).